rty10/datascience/README.md

 This repository contains assorted data sets and Jupyter notebooks used for the Data Science Basics workshop series at Rutgers University.

-For information regarding the Fall 2021 Semester Series, visit the Rutgers LibGuides site [here](https://libguides.rutgers.edu/graduatespecialist/data-science-basics-Fall21)
+For information regarding the Spring 2022 Semester Series, visit the Rutgers LibGuides site [here](https://libguides.rutgers.edu/graduatespecialist/data-science-basics-Fall21)